Nevermore1994/Cpp-Channel/README.md

 * Support Ranges
 * No blocking or blocking fetch.
 * Range-based for loop supported.
-* If the sender or receiver is released, the channel will be closed
+* If either the sender or receiver is released, the channel will be closed.
 * Integrates well with STL algorithms in some cases.
 Eg: std::move(rp->begin(), rp->end(), ...).
 * Tested with GCC(gcc 13), Clang(LLVM 16 and XCode15.0), and MSVC(Visual Studio 2022).